Revamping the tipping experience.

 How can we emphasize that the shopper is a real person putting in effort, encouraging generosity and appreciation?

-A dedicated tipping step during checkout emphasizes the shopper’s effort to fulfill their order through thoughtful copy and an animated illustration.
-When customers select a higher tip, a heart animation adds a moment of delight.
+A new dedicated tipping step during checkout emphasizes the shopper’s effort to fulfill their order through thoughtful copy and an animated illustration.
+A weather-themed variant appears during rain or snow to create a more personalized experience.

 Mobilizing shoppers during high demand moments